 Chronic fatigue is a term that means fatigue which lasts for a long period of time.

-Many definitions have been proposed for chronic fatigue syndrome (CFS).
-The simplest definition is that CFS is a condition characterised by severe fatigue lasting for more than six months, where common medical causes of fatigue have been excluded.
+Many definitions have been proposed for CFS/ME.
+The simplest definition is that CFS/ME is a condition characterised by severe fatigue lasting for more than six months, where common medical causes of fatigue have been excluded.

-Fatigue in CFS patients is commonly exacerbated by minimal physical or mental exertion – this is known as post-exertional malaise.
+Fatigue in CFS/ME patients is commonly exacerbated by minimal physical or mental exertion – this is known as post-exertional malaise.

-Many patients with chronic fatigue syndrome develop allergies and intolerances as part of the illness.
+Patients with chronic fatigue syndrome sometimes develop allergies and intolerances as part of the illness.
 In some cases these are severe enough to warrant the diagnosis of Multiple Chemical Sensitivities (MCS).

 Fibromyalgia and irritable bowel syndrome are conditions that are often considered to be related to chronic fatigue syndrome.

-Viral illnesses such as glandular fever are a common cause of chronic fatigue syndrome.
+EBV (glandular fever virus) is one of the most common causes of chronic fatigue syndrome.
 Most patients with glandular fever make a full recovery after 6-8 weeks, but some patients are left with lingering fatigue that can develop into chronic fatigue syndrome.

-The treatment used by Dr Dobie for chronic fatigue syndrome depends on what he considers to be the primary underlying cause of the fatigue.
+Dr Dobie designs an individualised treatment program for each patient with chronic fatigue.
+He bases the treatment program on what he considers to be the main underlying causes of the patient’s illness.